dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 technology shifts, this is incredibly important for a responsible approach.

-For neighborhoods in the global economy with low capital flux, in addition to increasing capacity/propensity for capital flux, we should focus on moving capital into the hands of more people.
+For neighborhoods in the graph of the global economy with low capital flux, in addition to increasing capacity/propensity for capital flux, we should focus on moving capital into the hands of more people.
 Incredibly important for global economic stability, more circuits whereby liquidity redistributions can rediverted capital back into the hands of people.
 If one pictures a liquidity flux or capital displacement in the global economy as wealth shifting from one group to another, then one can zoom out and picture higher-order liquidity flux from groups of nodes to others.

 <a name="leveraging-data-science-to-measure-how-the-economy-serves-the-people" />